 Albany County NY LLC Publication: The Most Affordable Option

-Albany County offers the lowest LLC publication costs in New York State—typically just $150 to $300 for the complete six-week publication requirement.
-Compare that to Manhattan at $1,500-$2,500 or Brooklyn at $1,200-$2,000, and you can see why many business owners strategically choose Albany County for their LLC's registered office address.
+Albany County offers the lowest LLC publication costs in New York State — typically just $180-$350+ for the complete six-week publication requirement.
+Compare that to Manhattan at $1,400-$1,900+ or Brooklyn at $1,200-$1,550+, and it's clear why many business owners strategically choose Albany County for their LLC's registered office address.
+This is completely legal under Section 206, and this guide covers everything you need: designated newspapers, clerk contact info, costs, timeline, and the legal strategy that allows you to publish in Albany even if your business operates elsewhere.

 Albany County LLC Publication Costs